What is Email Validation and Verification?

 Email validation helps ensure that both the domain name and local portion of an email address are valid and entered/spelled properly to improve your email list’s accuracy and value.

 Marketers know that email validation is important, but don’t always know how to go about it.
-Here are the three primary email validation methods you should consider when strategizing how to update your list and boos the return on your time and investment:
+Here are the three primary email validation methods you should consider when strategizing how to update your list and boost the return on your time and investment:

 1.)
 Syntax Verification is the simplest standard for email validation and verification.
 It’s a basic check to make sure the email address is valid and returns an error when one of three main components of the email address are missing: that is, the portion before the ‘@’ symbol, the ‘@’ symbol itself, or the domain portion of the address which follows the ‘@’ symbol and ends in .com, .org., or .net.
 The downside to syntax verification is that while the email address may be technically accurate, there’s no way to tell if it’s the email address you want because syntax verification doesn’t guarantee there’s a person behind the email address, only that that email address has all the right parts to be valid.